Accounts Payable Professionals Group

 • Invoice complexity: Services, partial shipments, and multi-PO invoices increase manual work.

-• Centralization model: Shared services are often 30–40% more efficient.
+• Centralization model: Shared services are often 30 to 40% more efficient.

 • Scope definition: What counts as “AP” varies widely between organizations.